ericgio/react-bootstrap-typeahead/README.md

   {id: 4, name: 'Herbie'},
 ];

-<Typeahead
-  labelKey="name"
-  onChange={this._handleChange}
-  options={myData}
-/>
+// Mixed array of strings and objects.
+// Note: while valid, this is NOT recommended. var myData = [
+  'John',
+  'Miles',
+  {id: 3, label: 'Charles'},
+  'Herbie',
+];
 ```

+### Duplicate Data
+You may have unexpected results if your data contains duplicate options.
+For this reason, it is highly recommended that you pass in objects with unique identifiers (eg: an id) if possible.

+### Data Sources
-As far as the source of the data, the component simply handles rendering and selection.
+The component simply handles rendering and selection of the data that is passed in.
 It is agnostic about the data source (eg: an async endpoint), which should be handled separately.

 ## Rendering
 `react-bootstrap-typeahead` is intended to work with standard [Bootstrap](http://getbootstrap.com/) components and styles.
 It provides basic rendering for your data by default, but also allows for more advanced options should the need arise.